← All Articles

 Chattahoochee headwaters (Helen)~90 minPublic, stocked

-From Midtown Atlanta, it's 75–90 minutes to most of Bowman's private water, and about 90 minutes (80 miles) to the trophy trout of the Soque.
+From Midtown Atlanta, it's 75–90 minutes to most of Bowman's private water, the Etowah is the closest guided option, and it's about 90 minutes (80 miles) to the trophy trout of the Soque.

 Which water is best for a day trip from Atlanta?

-The best day-trip choice depends on what you want — numbers, trophies, or the shortest drive:
+The best day-trip choice depends on what you want — numbers, trophies, scenery, or the shortest drive:

 What can you catch near Atlanta?